theoria-dataset/theoria-dataset/CONTRIBUTING.md

     ```

 - **`derivation`:**
-  - Provide a formal derivation of the result, including all steps and equations in AsciiMath format.
+  - Provide a formal derivation of the result, including all steps and equations in AsciiMath format
   - Derivation should start from either first principles (listed in the field 'derivation_assumptions') or from other results derived in another entry, which should be specified in the 'dependencies' field
-  - Each step should contaon the `id` (an integer, in sequential order) and `equations` (AsciiMath format) fields
+  - Each step should contain the `id` (an integer, in sequential order) and `equations` (AsciiMath format) fields
   - Include all steps for complete derivation
   - Use very explicit detail level for easy following
   - Equations only - use 'derivation_explanation' field for rationale